Tuscan Pork Stew

 - In a large skillet, brown pork in oil; drain.
 Transfer to a 5-qt. slow cooker.

 - Stir in the tomatoes, broth, vegetable blend, wine, marmalade, garlic, oregano, fennel seed, pepper and pepper flakes if desired.
-Cover and cook on low for 8-10 hours or until meat is tender.
+Cover and cook on low until meat is tender, 8-10 hours.

 - Combine cornstarch and water until smooth; gradually stir into stew.
-Cover and cook on high for 30 minutes or until thickened.
+Cover and cook on high until thickened, about 30 minutes.
 Serve with fettuccine if desired.
-Yield: 8 servings.